Electric Corner Fireplace: What You Need to Know

 You can watch a short video below that demonstrates a typical units construction.

 I helped my mother shop for one of these corner fireplaces.
 She had a three season sunroom and she wanted to make it more comfortable in the autumn and late evening.
+We chose this one.
 I was able to put it together for her without any problem despite my complete lack of experience.
 It was even lightweight enough for me to move it into place without help.
 She has used it now for several years.
 It's still able to warm the room well and looks very attractive.